 A simple tracking system gives teachers a general idea of the activities their students have completed, though not how well they're understanding the material.
-Teachers can use ABCMouse.com in the computer lab, at rotating stations, or with the whole class, although not all activities will lend themselves well to use on a projector or an interactive whiteboard.
+Teachers can use ABCmouse.com in the computer lab, at rotating stations, or with the whole class, although not all activities will lend themselves well to use on a projector or an interactive whiteboard.
 There are also plenty of printables to help bridge online lessons with offscreen classroom activities.Continue reading Show less

-However, though the content is presented clearly and is well organized, ABCMouse.com has a lot going on.
-This could make it easy for kids to get confused and overwhelmed.
+However, though the content is presented clearly and is well organized, ABCmouse.com has a lot going on.
+This could make it easy for students to get confused and overwhelmed.
 Kids will likely need help and some time to learn how to navigate; supervision to ensure that they're on track might be necessary.
-It would also be nice to see the activities adapt according to a kid's actual performance, rather than progress based only on completion.
+It would also be nice to see the activities adapt according to a student's actual performance, rather than progress based only on completion.
 Also, some may not like the extrinsic reward system that lets kids buy virtual items with tickets after completing activities.
 Not only is the ticket dispenser at the end of each activity distracting, learning is a reward in and of itself, especially for kids this young.